melissaagill/getty-bookbook/index.md

-# Getty Stardata Cookbook
+# Getty Community Cookbook

-A collection of recipes and stories contributed by Getty staff.
+A collection of recipes, food memories, and stories shared by Getty staff.

+images/cookbook-cover.jpg

-## Categories
+## Browse Recipes

-- breakfast.md
-- appetizers.md
-- soups-salads-sides.md
-- main-dishes.md
-- desserts.md
+### Breakfast
+- Pancakes, waffles, muffins, and more

+### Appetizers
+- Starters, snacks, and party favorites

+### Soups, Salads & Sides
+- Seasonal dishes and comfort food

+### Main Dishes
+- Family favorites from around the world

+### Desserts
+- Cakes, cookies, pies, and sweets